jito-foundation/restaking/docs/index.md

 ## Critical Concepts

-Jito (Re)Staking introduces architectural patterns that enable scalable, secure coordination for independent decentralized services.
+Jito (Re)staking introduces architectural patterns that enable scalable, secure coordination for independent decentralized services.
 These include:

 ### Stake-Weighted Voting and Slashing

-Consensus in Jito (Re)Staking is driven by submitting onchain votes on offchain execution.
+Consensus in Jito (Re)staking is driven by submitting onchain votes on offchain execution.
 Voting power is backed by delegated **onchain** stake.
 Please note that the slashing functionality is still currently being developed.

 During each epoch: